Punctured logarithmic maps: Contact orders

 For a simple non-reduced example let $P=\sigma_\ZZ^\vee$ be the submonoid of $\NN^2$ generated by $(e,0),(0,e),(1,1)$ and $u:P\to\ZZ$ given by $u(a,b)=a-b$.
 Then $I_u$ is generated by $(e,0),(0,e)$, and $\kk[P]/I_u\simeq \kk[t]/(t^e)$ is non-reduced for $e>1$.

 Thus the situation for more general contact orders associated to punctures may be more complex than that for marked points. \end{remark}

-\begin{example} Even in the Zariski case, there may be monodromy which creates a difference between the point of view taken on contact orders in this appendix and that taken in \S\,\ref{subsec: global contact}.
+\begin{example} Even in the Zariski case, there may be monodromy which creates a difference between the point of view taken on contact orders in this appendix and that taken in \S\ref{subsec: global contact}.
 See Example~\ref{ex:mobius} for a simple example with monodromy.
 There, taking $u=(0,1,0)$ as a tangent vector to any of the top-dimensional cones of $\Sigma(X)$, the corresponding connected contact order is a double cover of a one-dimensional closed subscheme of $X$.
 Explicitly, $X$ contains $\ell$ strata isomorphic to $\PP^1$, forming a cycle, i.e., a nodal elliptic curve.
 Then $u$ induces a family of contact orders $Z\rightarrow X$ which is a double cover of this elliptic curve.
 This curve has $2\ell$ irreducible components, in one-to-one correspondence with the set of pairs of the form $(u,\sigma)$ and $(-u,\sigma)$ for $\sigma$ running over two-dimensional cones of $\Sigma(X)$ tangent to $u$.

-Note on the other hand, in the setup of \S\,\ref{subsec: global contact}, both $u$ and $-u$ induce the same element $\bar u\in \fC_{0}(X)$.
-We obtain the evaluation stratum $Z_{\bar u}$ of $X$ constructed in \S\,\ref{sss: evaluation stratum}, and there is a factorization $Z\rightarrow Z_{\bar u}\hookrightarrow X$ where the map $Z\rightarrow Z_{\bar u}$ is the double cover of the previous paragraph.
-Thus we believe the formalism in this appendix is more refined in the presence of monodromy.

-We may also obtain the irreducible components of $Z$ in the formalism of \S\,\ref{subsec: global contact} by taking $\sigma$ to be a two-dimensional cone of $\Sigma(X)$ for which $u$ is a tangent vector.
+We may also obtain the irreducible components of $Z$ in the formalism of \S\ref{subsec: global contact} by taking $\sigma$ to be a two-dimensional cone of $\Sigma(X)$ for which $u$ is a tangent vector.
 This induces a contact order $\bar u\in \fC_{\sigma}(X)$ distinct from the element of $\fC_{\sigma}(X)$ induced by $-u$.
 In this case $Z_{\bar u}$ is just the stratum of $X$ corresponding to $\sigma$.

-There also exist examples $X$ with $\cA_X$ Zariski where a similar monodromy produces connected contact orders with an infinite number of components.
-In this case one does expect to see connected components of moduli spaces of punctured maps with an infinity of irreducible components. \end{example}
+{ Example~\ref{Expl: Infinite monodromy} provides an $X$ with $\cA_X$ Zariski where a similar monodromy produces connected contact orders with an infinite number of {irreducible} components.
+In this case one sees connected components of moduli spaces of punctured maps with an infinity of irreducible components.} \end{example}

 By the discussion in Remark~\ref{rem:mobius} above, additional hypotheses are usually needed to obtain good control of moduli spaces of punctured maps.
 Here is a simple criterion that often suffices in practice.